Metatab/metapack/README.rst

     cd metapack
     source bin/activate

-Since we're stil in development, it may be best to install
+Since we're stil in development, you'll get the latest got by installing package from github, but you can also install from pip.
+In either case, you should create the virtualenv, and aterward, you'll have to reinstall the six package.

-Install the package from PiPy with:
+To install the package with pip:

 .. code-block:: bash